SwiftOnTheServer/SwiftDotEnv/README.md

 ## Swift version

-This module has been tested with `DEVELOPMENT-SNAPSHOT-2016-07-25-a`.
+This module has been tested with Swift version `3.0`.

 ## Usage